grantmcdermott/arch-tips/README.md

 ### HiDPI

 The [Arch wiki](https://wiki.archlinux.org/index.php/HiDPI) has the goods here.
 I've even added a few sections for things that I had to troubleshoot.
 (E.g. Gnome Shell text scaling for Xorg sessions, although I primarily use Wayland.)
+Here are some additional things beyond that:

+#### RStudio

-Annoyingly, I also added a section on RStudio HiDPI scaling that was removed by a mod for reasons that make [absolutely no sense](https://wiki.archlinux.org/index.php?title=HiDPI&diff=586566&oldid=586565).
+Annoyingly, I added a wiki section on RStudio HiDPI scaling that was removed by a mod for reasons that make [absolutely no sense](https://wiki.archlinux.org/index.php?title=HiDPI&diff=586566&oldid=586565).
 At any rate if your RStudio fonts are too big, try editing the RStudio desktop app so that it recognizes an appropriate QT_SCALE_FACTOR environment variable.
 (A scaling of 0.75 works well for me, but play around.)
 Open `usr/share/applications/rstudio.desktop` with your preferred text editor as root.
 Then change the first line to:

 ```
 Exec=env QT_SCALE_FACTOR=0.75 /usr/bin/rstudio-bin %F